davidprush/keycollator/README.md

 #### 🖥️ Apply _fuzzy matching_

-  >_fuzzy matching_ uses approximate matches (edit distances) whereby 0 is the least strict and accepts nearly anything as a match and more strictly 99 accepts only nearly identical matches
+  >_fuzzy matching_ uses approximate matches (edit distances) whereby 0 is the least strict and accepts nearly anything as a match and more strictly 99 accepts only nearly identical matches; by default the app uses level 99 only if regular matching finds no matches

 ```bash
 keycollator --fuzzy-matching=[0-99]